MEK 1/2 Inhibitor Selumetinib (AZD6244 Hydrogen Sulfate) in Adults With Neurofibromatosis Type 1 (NF1) and Inoperable Plexiform Neurofibromas

 |The safety and scientific validity of this study is the responsibility of the study sponsor and investigators.
 Listing a study does not mean it has been evaluated by the U.S. Federal Government.
 Read our disclaimer for details.|

 |ClinicalTrials.gov Identifier: NCT02407405|

-Recruitment Status : Recruiting
+Recruitment Status : Active, not recruiting

 First Posted : April 3, 2015

 Last Update Posted : June 24, 2022

 |Condition or disease||Intervention/treatment||Phase|

 -Determine the objective response rate (PN volume decrease greater than or equal to 20% compared to baseline) to selumetinib in adult patients with inoperable PN.

 |Study Type :||Interventional (Clinical Trial)|

-|Estimated Enrollment :||50 participants|
+|Actual Enrollment :||36 participants|

 |Intervention Model:||Single Group Assignment|